-More than 30,000 women entrepreneurs in 10 countries will learn to digitise their businesses, through a programme developed by the International Labour Organization (ILO) and Microsoft Corporation, the ILO said in a statement.
+More than 30,000 women entrepreneurs in 10 countries will learn to digitise their businesses, through a programme developed by the International Labour Organisation (ILO) and Microsoft Corporation, the ILO said in a statement.

 The Women in Digital Business (WIDB) initiative looks to bridge the gender digital gap and support women-led micro- and small businesses through tailored support services.
 These services take into account their different cultural, educational, and financial challenges.

 Describing the partnership Mia Seppo, Assistant Director-General for Jobs and Social Protection at ILO said that it is “a testament to the ILO and Microsoft’s commitment to women’s economic empowerment in the digital world.”